-(a) Each plan submitted by an operator shall provide that all appropriate personnel employed by the operator receive training in the use and operation of best available technology installed on the pipeline.
-The plan shall describe:

-(1) the procedures, type, and frequency of training that each individual receives to achieve the level of qualification demanded by their job description.

-(b) Each plan shall describe the procedures, type, and frequency of personnel training on specific operation procedures, policies to reduce operational risks, and correct operations of best available technology.
+- (a) Each plan submitted by an operator shall provide that all appropriate personnel employed by the operator receive training in the use and operation of best available technology installed on the pipeline.
+The plan shall describe: - (1) the procedures, type, and frequency of training that each individual receives to achieve the level of qualification demanded by their job description. - (b) Each plan shall describe the procedures, type, and frequency of personnel training on specific operation procedures, policies to reduce operational risks, and correct operations of best available technology.
 The description of the training shall include, if applicable, the following:

-(1) any established training objectives that address potential concerns with using best available technology identified in the risk analysis;

-(2) procedures for the proper interpretation of operating parameters and alarms, abnormal operations scenarios, and consequences for incorrect operation of best available technology;

-(3) any licenses, certifications or other prerequisites required to hold these positions; and

-(4) the means of achieving any established training objectives, such as:

-(A) training programs for the positions involved with the various aspects of the pipeline or pipeline systems operation that could involve the use of best available technology (e.g., positions responsible for control room management, or control room operators);

-(B) a training schedule, including adequate frequency, (e.g. initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, onthe-job training, etc.) for each position trained, by job classification.

-(c) Operators shall ensure that training records are maintained in a manner consistent with Section 2118 (Record Retention).
+- (1) any established training objectives that address potential concerns with using best available technology identified in the risk analysis; - (2) procedures for the proper interpretation of operating parameters and alarms, abnormal operations scenarios, and consequences for incorrect operation of best available technology; - (3) any licenses, certifications or other prerequisites required to hold these positions; and - (4) the means of achieving any established training objectives, such as: - (A) training programs for the positions involved with the various aspects of the pipeline or pipeline systems operation that could involve the use of best available technology (e.g., positions responsible for control room management, or control room operators); - (B) a training schedule, including adequate frequency, (e.g. initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, onthe-job training, etc.) for each position trained, by job classification. - (c) Operators shall ensure that training records are maintained in a manner consistent with Section 2118 (Record Retention).
 All documentation must be made available to the State Fire Marshal upon request.

-Note: Authority cited: Sections 51010, 51013.1 51013.5 and 51015 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
-Reference: Sections 51010, 51010.5, 51013, 51013.1 51013.5, 51015, 51015.4 and 51016 Government Code.
-Sections 60104 and 60105, Title 49 of the United States Code.
+Note: Authority cited: Section 51013.1, Government Code.
+Sections 60101, 60104, and 60105, Title 49 of the United States Code.
+Reference: Section 51013.1, Government Code Sections 60101, 60104, and 60105, Title 49 of the United States Code.

-§ 2117 - Risk Analysis Updates and Review
+§ 2117 - Risk Analysis Updates And Review

-(a) Operators shall update their risk analysis and resubmit for State Fire Marshal review once every 5 years from the date of the most recent Letter of Acceptance_issued under Section 2112 (State Fire Marshal Risk Analysis Assessment).

-(1) If the most recently accepted risk analysis has not changed on or before the fiveyear resubmittal due date, the operator may submit correspondence to the State Fire Marshal stating that the risk analysis on file continues to limit the consequences of a release from the pipeline or pipeline systems that could affect an environmentally and ecologically sensitive area as identified in the risk analysis.
+- (a) Operators shall update their risk analysis and resubmit for State Fire Marshal review once every five years from the date of the most recent Letter of Acceptance. - (1) If the most recently accepted risk analysis has not changed on or before the five-year resubmittal due date, the operator may submit correspondence to the State Fire Marshal stating that the risk analysis on file continues to limit the consequences of a release from the pipeline or pipeline systems that could affect an environmentally and ecologically sensitive area as identified in the risk analysis.
 The correspondence should provide explanation and justification for not updating the existing risk analysis.
-The operator shall consider best available technology in the justification.

-(A) The State Fire Marshal will review the correspondence consistent with the provisions of this Article to determine if the existing risk analysis and best available technology is adequate or must be updated.
+The operator shall consider best available technology in the justification. - (A) The State Fire Marshal will review the correspondence consistent with the provisions of this Article to determine if the existing risk analysis and best available technology is adequate or must be updated.